frappe/erpnext_documentation/user/manual/en/accounts/period-closing-voucher.md

 * **Closing Fiscal Year** will be an year for which you are closing your financial statement.

 ### 1.3 What happens on submitting?
 The Period Closing Voucher will make accounting entries (GL Entry).
-This wil make all your Income and Expense Accounts zero and transfer Profit/Loss balance to the Closing Account.
+This will make all your Income and Expense Accounts zero and transfer Profit/Loss balance to the Closing Account.

 You should select a liability account like Reserves and Surplus, or Any Revenue Reserve account or into Owners Capital account as Closing Account.